Razeen-Abdal-Rahman/coderco-challenge1/README.md

 # CoderCo App Setup

-This project sets up a secure and reliable Python HTTP server using systemd, log rotation, firewall rules, and a healthcheck cronjob — all configured and installed using a single `Makefile`.
+This project sets up a secure and reliable Python HTTP server using systemd, log rotation, firewall rules, and a healthcheck cronjob, all configured and installed using a single `Makefile`.

 ---